Legal Concept of Prima Facie Obviousness

 It remains true that "[t]he determination of obviousness is dependent on the facts of each case."
 Sanofi-Synthelabo v.
 Apotex, Inc., 550 F.3d 1075, 1089, 89 USPQ2d 1370, 1379 (Fed.
 Cir.
 2008) (citing Graham, 383 U.S. at 17-18, 148 USPQ 459, 467 (1966)).
 If the examiner determines there is factual support for rejecting the claimed invention under 35 U.S.C.
 103, the examiner must then consider any evidence supporting the patentability of the claimed invention, such as any evidence in the specification or any other evidence submitted by the applicant.
 The ultimate determination of patentability is based on the entire record, by a preponderance of evidence, with due consideration to the persuasiveness of any arguments and any secondary evidence.
 In re Oetiker, 977 F.2d 1443, 24 USPQ2d 1443 (Fed.
 Cir.
 1992).
 The legal standard of "a preponderance of evidence" requires the evidence to be more convincing than the evidence which is offered in opposition to it.
 With regard to rejections under 35 U.S.C.
 103, the examiner must provide evidence which as a whole shows that the legal determination sought to be proved (i.e., the reference teachings establish a prima facie case of obviousness) is more probable than not.

-When an applicant submits evidence, whether in the specification as originally filed or in reply to a rejection, the examiner must reconsider the patentability of the claimed invention.
+When an applicant properly submits evidence, whether in the specification as originally filed, prior to a rejection, or in reply to a rejection, the examiner must consider the patentability of the claims in light of the evidence.
 The decision on patentability must be made based upon consideration of all the evidence, including the evidence submitted by the examiner and the evidence submitted by the applicant.
 A decision to make or maintain a rejection in the face of all the evidence must show that it was based on the totality of the evidence.
 Facts established by rebuttal evidence must be evaluated along with the facts on which the conclusion of obviousness was reached, not against the conclusion itself.
 In re Eli Lilly & Co., 902 F.2d 943, 14 USPQ2d 1741 (Fed.
 Cir.
 1990).